-DNP3 is a communications protocol used in SCADA and remote monitoring systems.
-It is widely used because it is an open protocol, meaning any manufacturer can develop DNP3 equipment that is compatible with other DNP3 equipment.
+What is DNP3?
+DNP3, or DNP 3.0, is a communications protocol used in SCADA and remote monitoring systems.
+It is widely used because it is an open standard protocol.
+This means that any manufacturer can develop DNP3 equipment that is compatible with other DNP3 equipment.

-Since its introduction in 1993 as an immediately deployable solution for monitoring critical infrastructure status and allowing reliable remote control, Distributed Network Protocol (DNP or DNP3) has achieved widespread acceptance.
-GE-Harris Canada (formerly Westronic, Inc.) is generally credited with the seminal work on the protocol, but it is now implemented by an extensive range of manufacturers in a variety of industrial applications.
+GE-Harris Canada (formerly Westronic, Inc.) is generally credited with the seminal work on the protocol.
+This protocol is, however, currently implemented by an extensive range of manufacturers in a variety of industrial applications, such as electric utilities.

 DNP3 is composed of three layers of the OSI seven-layer functions model.
 These layers are application layer, data link layer, and transport layer.
 Also, DNP3 can be transmitted over a serial bus connection or over a TCP/IP network.